ZSaberLv0/ZFVimIM/README.md

 ### db samples

 * [ZSaberLv0/ZFVimIM_openapi](https://github.com/ZSaberLv0/ZFVimIM_openapi) :
-    pinyin repo using 3rd openapi, recommended,
+    pinyin repo using thirdparty's openapi,
+    recommended to install as default,
-    and it shows the way to achieve complex db logic
+    and it shows the way to achieve complex async db logic
 * [ZSaberLv0/ZFVimIM_pinyin_base](https://github.com/ZSaberLv0/ZFVimIM_pinyin_base) :
     base pinyin repo that only contain single word, recommended if you care about performance